IRIS

 DXM | N/A (presence) | Magnetic Field |

-For protocols which allow the binning intereval to be adjusted, it will be set to the poll period of the comm link.
+For protocols which allow the binning intereval to be adjusted, it will be set to the poll period of the comm config.

 Traffic data is continuously checked for five common failure conditions.
 When

-one of these first occurs and every hour that it persists, an event is logged in
+one of these first occurs and every hour that it persists, an event can be

 database table.
 The detector_auto_fail_view